 Looking for the best hosting service?
-Bluehost and GreenGeeks are 2 of the best hosting providers out there.
+Bluehost and GreenGeeks are 2 of the top hosting providers out there.
 But which is truly the best web hosting service: Bluehost or GreenGeeks?

-Since not every web hosting service is created equal, it’s important for you to understand how these 2 hosting providers differ from each other, regarding their pricing plans and features.
-With our unbiased comparison between HostGator and GreenGeeks, we’ll help you decide which one is the best choice for you.
+Since not all web hosting services are created equal, it’s important for you to understand how these 2 hosting providers differ from each other, regarding their pricing plans and features, before settling on a choice.
+Our unbiased comparison between HostGator and GreenGeeks, we’ll help you decide which one is the perfect choice for your websites.

 Bluehost vs. GreenGeeks – Overview

 Bluehost is one of the officially recommended hosting providers by WordPress.org.
-Bluehost’s hosting options run the gamut from cheap hosting, WordPress hosting all the way up to a full-fledged dedicated server.
+Bluehost’s hosting options run the gamut from cheap hosting to WordPress hosting, all the way up to a full-fledged dedicated server.

 They offer 3 different WordPress-centric hosting options: Shared WordPress hosting, managed WordPress hosting, and WooCommerce hosting.

-Regardless of which hosting plan you chose, you’ll only get SSD (Solid State Drive) storage, which has proven to be 2x faster than hard disk drives.
+Regardless of which hosting plan you choose, you’ll get Solid State Drive (SSD) storage, which has proven to be 2x faster than hard disk drives (HDD).
 If you’re not fully satisfied with their service, you can request a full refund within 30 days of your hosting subscription

 Bluehost vs. GreenGeeks – Page Speed and Uptime